akacarlll/akacarlll/README.md

 I’m a Data Scientist, passionate about designing data-driven solutions that bridge analytics, engineering, Machine Learning, and business insight.
 My work spans the entire data lifecycle; from building reliable data pipelines and scalable infrastructure to developing analytical tools and applications that drive smarter decisions.
 I enjoy tackling complex data challenges, optimizing processes, and continuously exploring new technologies to deliver measurable impact.

 - 🌍 I'm based in Strasbourg, France.
-- 🔭 Currently working on: Jobsika, a tool to automatize job search
+- 🔭 Currently working on: A tool to automatise the creation of Tiktok videos leveraging the strength of AI
 - 🌱 Currently learning: DevOps, Cloud Computing
 - 📫 Reach me at: carldimitri.fogue@gmail.com
 - 💬 Ask me about: Python, Langchain, Spark, SQL